Blockception/VSCode-Bedrock-Development-Extension/documentation/Commands.md

 `Blockception: Run diagnose on project`

 This command causes the plugin to traverse the entire project and look for errors and problems. currently only mcfunctions are processed, but entities, particles and items are to be included in the future + many more.
+The diagnoses also uses [validation rules](./validation/Validation.md)